Search newsSearch by

 Bates White provides economic analysis in DuPont/Kolon antitrust counterclaims suit

 Working with law firm Crowell and Moring on behalf of E.I. du Pont de Nemours and Company, Bates White Economic Consulting, led by testifying expert Scott Thompson, assessed the competitive effects of DuPont’s para-aramid supply agreements, in response to an antitrust suit brought by Kolon Industries.
-Kolon alleged, in antitrust counterclaims filed after DuPont sued Kolon for theft of trade secrets (a case it later won), that DuPont illegally maintained a monopoly in the U.S. para-aramid fiber market through the use of exclusive or near-exclusive contracts with some customers.
+Kolon alleged, in antitrust counterclaims filed after DuPont sued Kolon for theft of trade secrets, that DuPont illegally maintained a monopoly in the U.S. para-aramid fiber market through the use of exclusive or near-exclusive contracts with some customers.
 Para-aramid fiber, such as Kevlar®,1 is a strong heat-resistant synthetic fiber used for body armor and in aerospace and military applications, among many other uses.

 The Bates White team conducted an extensive study of the para-aramid industry to understand the relevant market and potential barriers to entry, the manufacturing process and associated constraints, and the nature of sales, pricing, customer relationships, and servicing agreements.
 By closely reviewing market data and industry documents, Bates White was able to show that competition among para-aramid producers is robust and that DuPont’s supply agreements enhance that competition.
 The research-based, analytical approach clearly demonstrated the errors in Kolon’s theory of harm and its calculation of damages.